PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 locator | an element locator identifying a drop-down menu text | the value to match with the result

-## Wait For Selected Value Contain
+## Wait For Selected Value Match

-Waits for option value (value attribute) for selected option in the specified select element contains the given value.
+Waits for option value (value attribute) for selected option in the specified select element matches the given value.
 They will succeed immediately if the condition is already true.
 However, they will fail and halt the test if the condition does not become true within the current timeout setting.

 ### Usage

 `
-waitForSelectedValueContain(locator, text)
+waitForSelectedValueMatch(locator, text)
 `

 `
-waitForSelectedValueContain(parentLocator, locator, text)
+waitForSelectedValueMatch(parentLocator, locator, text)
 `

 ### Parameters